 The Public Safety Education and Training Division offers both degree and non-degree programs in public safety training.
 The degree programs – Criminal Justice/Forensic Science Technologies, Emergency Medical Science and Public Safety Administration – are designed to prepare students to successfully transfer into a similar program of study at a four-year university.
-The non-degree programs – Basic Law Enforcement Training, Emergency Medical Science, Fire Services, Detention, 911 Telecommunicator, General Instructor Training, Law Enforcement and Correction – are designed to prepare students to pass exams leading to North Carolina public safety certification credentials or offer intermediate and advanced training to enhance essential knowledge and skills for public safety personnel.
+The non-degree programs – Basic Law Enforcement Training, Emergency Medical Science, Fire Services, Law Enforcement, Correction & Detention and General Instructor Training – are designed to prepare students to pass exams leading to North Carolina public safety certification credentials or offer intermediate and advanced training to enhance essential knowledge and skills for public safety personnel.

 The Public Safety Training Academy is accredited by CALEA®, the North Carolina Criminal Justice Education & Training Standards Commission and the North Carolina Sheriffs' Education and Training Standards Commission.
 CALEA®, the Commission on Accreditation for Law Enforcement Agencies, recognizes best practices and professional excellence in policy and practice.
 Wake Tech was the first community college in North Carolina – and the second in the nation – to earn CALEA® accreditation for its Public Safety Training Academy.